Hurricane Statistics Fast Facts

 Damage estimated to be $9.5 billion

-Death toll directly attributed to Frances was 8: 7 in the U.S. and 1 in the Bahamas
+Death toll directly attributed to Frances was 7: 6 in the US and 1 in the Bahamas

 August 9-15, 2004 - Hurricane Charley